Floor & Suspended Ceilings Testing

 In the case of tests conducted to the EN series of tests, the performance of the element can be classified according to EN 13501-2: 2016.

-With reaction to fire testing, BS 476: Parts 6 and 7 tests the combustibility of the products under the fire propagation test and how the fire develops on the product under the surface spread of the flame test (AS 1530.1 and AS 1530.3 tests in Australia).
+With reaction to fire testing, BS 476: Parts 6 and 7 tests the combustibility of the products under the fire propagation test and how the fire develops on the product under the surface spread of the flame test.
 Find out more about our reaction to fire testing for the construction industry.

 With floor and suspended ceilings, the test evidence is only valid if the systems are installed as they are intended.
 To find out more about the certification of installers, click here.